Rubber wear on concrete: dry and in-water conditions

 0.3cm {\bf 3 Experimental results}

+All measurements are performed at room temperature $T=20^\circ {\rm C}$ at a sliding speed of $3 \ {\rm mm/s}$, the low sliding velocity is chosen to avoid frictional heating.
+In most cases, each test consisted of multiple $20 \ {\rm cm}$ forward and backward sliding motions.
+The rubber mass density is assumed to be $\rho = 1.2 \ {\rm g/cm^3}$ when calculating the wear volume.

-We measured the wear rate and the friction force for SBR and NR rubber blocks slid on concrete surfaces.
-Both ``smooth" and ``rough" concrete surfaces were used, but unless otherwise stated, the presented results pertain to the smooth surface.
-We used a low $T_{\rm g}$ ($\approx -50^\circ {\rm C}$) SBR with silica or carbon black fillers.
+We measured the wear rate and the friction force for SBR on ``smooth" and ``rough" concrete surfaces, and NR on the ``smooth" concrete surface.
+We used a low $T_{\rm g}$ ($\approx -50^\circ {\rm C}$) SBR with silica (SBRs) or carbon black fillers (SBRc).
 The fillers constituted $20 \ {\rm vol}\%$ of the compounds.
-The two compounds had similar mechanical properties, except for the elongation at failure, which was $40\%$ higher for the carbon black-filled compound (factors $2.94$ and $4.10$, respectively).
-We also performed further studies for the NR compound used in Ref. \cite{ToBe}.
-The NR compound has $30 \ {\rm weight}\%$ carbon filler and the glass transition temperature $T_{\rm g} \approx -66^\circ {\rm C}$.
+The two compounds had similar mechanical properties, except for the elongation at failure, which is $40\%$ higher for the carbon black-filled compound (factors $2.94$ and $4.10$, respectively).
+We also performed studies for the NR compound used in Ref. \cite{ToBe}.
+The NR compound has $30 \ {\rm weight}\%$ carbon filler (NRc) and the glass transition temperature $T_{\rm g} \approx -66^\circ {\rm C}$.